1992 World Series of Poker

 The 1992 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.

-Preliminary events
+Events

+There were 19 preliminary events at the 1992 World Series of Poker.

 Main Event

 There were 201 entrants to the main event.
-Each paid $10,000 to enter the tournament.
-Until the 2007 WSOP Main Event, this was the only year that there were fewer participants in the main event than the prior year.
+Each paid $10,000 to enter the tournament, with the top 36 players finishing in the money.
+Until the 2007 WSOP Main Event, this was the only Main Event that there were fewer participants than the prior year.

 Final table

-Other High Finishes
+In The Money Finishes

-NB: This list is restricted to top 30 finishers with an existing Wikipedia entry.
+NB: This list is restricted to In The Money finishers with an existing Wikipedia entry.